 The environmental damage caused by military bases in caves is commonly compounded by additional damage incurred when discovery of those bases results in their coming under attack.
 During World War II occupying German forces established a fuel dump in Postojna, Slovenia, sealing and guarding the entrance.
 On 23 April 1944 partisans used their local knowledge of other entrances to gain access to the fuel dump and set it on fire.
 The resulting conflagration burnt for 7 days and caused much smoke and heat damage to the cave (Figure 13).
-In Laos, Tham Pha Kuang, overlooking the Nam Ou near Nang Khiaw, suffered considerable damage as a result of a rocket attack that appears to have also detonated munitions stockpiled in the cave.
+In Laos, Tham Pha Kuang, overlooking the Nam Ou that housed the Pathet Lao provincial government during the American War.
+To facilitate this there was significant remodeling of the floor contours to construct suitable topography for office and work areas, and barriers to insulate against attack.
+One chamber with a separate entrance served as a small hospital.
+Another small cave nearby was modified near Nang Khiaw, suffered considerable damage as a result of a rocket attack that appears to have also detonated munitions stockpiled in the cave.
 The military function of parts of the underground complex around Vieng Xai also attracted many bombing attacks by the US and its allies.
-The hazards of combining civilian and military facilities in a single cave are perhaps illustrated by the case of Tham Piu in Xieng Khouang province (Figure 14).
-This cave is said by locals to have sheltered civilians and
+The hazards of for use as a bank.
+The most extensive use of caves for shelter and safety during the American War in Indochina occurred in Huophan Province, Lao PDR, where an underground city of 20,000 people and the services they required was established in a network of over 200 caves.
+Massive modification of the underground environment included excavation of new connecting passageways and large scale underground construction using concrete, wood and metal (Kiernan 2012).